8fold/site-joshbruce.com/content/public/design-your-life/_the-5-ps/content.md

 ---
 title: The 5 Ps
+dateblock:
-created: 20210623
+    - 20210623 Created on
 ---

 # The 5 Ps exercise by Josh Bruce

+{!!dateblock!!}

 When [8fold](https://8fold.pro) considers bringing in a new Practitioner we go through this exercise with them before they participate in an 8fold event.

 Please list your top three-to-five in the following areas:

 1. Passions: Things you do without any more of coercion or motivation; the thing itself is the reward.
 2. Pensives: Things you are willing to do but usually requires a bit of outside influence.
 3. Prohibitions: Things you won't do regardless of coercion or outside influence.
 4. Peeves: Things others do that bother you.
 5. Pedagogies: Things you are wanting to learn more about or teach others about.